jacksonlevine/planning/README.md

 to confirm if Google is the issue
 * 2:00 - 2:30 Researching PayPal SDK

+#### Saturday & Sunday, 05/13 and 05/14/2023 - Beginning to learn OpenGL and how it is similar in some ways to Three.js.

+#### Monday, 05/15/2023 - Planning a downloadable client, using OpenGL (so using C++).

+##### Note: I know this isn't the most efficient way to get this done, given that I can just package my JavaScript code into a standalone executable with pkg, but I want to conquer OpenGL more head-on to challenge myself.
+Here goes:

+* 10:00 - 12:30 Researching lambdas/closures in C++ to be able to have some similarly to JavaScript arrow functions when using GL.

 ## License:

 Copyright Jackson Levine 2023